401k Loan or Debt Consolidation (What’s the Best Way Out of a Bad Situation?)

 2 Comments

-1. Avatar CheckAdvantage says:
+1. CheckAdvantage says:

 My wife and I cashed out our 401ks to get money to pay off some serious credit card debt.